LEVERAGE COMPANY ASSETS

 Frequently Asked Questions

-The interest rate, in most cases, is fixed.
-A variable interest rate is much less common.
+In most cases, the interest rate for the asset-based loan is fixed.
+Comparatively, a variable interest rate is much less prevalent.

-The underwriting for an asset-based loan can be very extensive with a long review and approval process.
-We consider this loan to be “relatively difficult” to get approved for.
+The underwriting process for an asset-based loan can be very extensive.
+Generally there is a lengthy review and approval process.
+Therefore we consider this loan to be “relatively difficult” to obtain approval for.

 There is typically no prepayment penalty.